 A minor in Philosophy is not open to students with a major in Philosophy.

-Students wishing to pursue an academic minor in Philosophy must develop a specific plan for its completion in consultation with the department's designated advisor.
+Students wishing to pursue a minor in Philosophy must develop a specific plan for its completion in consultation with the department's designated advisor.
 Appointments are scheduled through the on-line scheduling system available on the department's web page:

-The Philosophy Academic Minors are designed to provide students with an education in philosophy that will complement a concentration in some other discipline and that will, among other things, illuminate philosophical issues that arise in that other discipline.
-Because students who elect an academic minor in philosophy will have a variety of philosophical interests, the department offers a choice of a number of distinct minors namely:
+The Philosophy Academic Minors are designed to provide students with an education in philosophy that will complement a major in some other discipline and that will, among other things, illuminate philosophical issues that arise in that other discipline.
+Because students who elect a minor in philosophy will have a variety of philosophical interests, the department offers a choice of a number of distinct minors namely: